jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 > Node.list()
 []
 ```
-This means that the nodes are not connected yet. it is needed to require to get the connection:
+This means that the nodes are not connected yet.
+It is needed to require to get the connection:

 ```Elixir
 Node2